Complex Molecular Systems

 2,5 cp Scientific skills (8I030)

 This course will be given in English and focuses on gaining practical skills and a deeper insight into a number of aspects related to performing research in an academic or industry environment, including setting up a research plan, performing literature searches, understanding the process of peer review and writing/publishing articles, obtaining insight in scientific integrity issues, and giving presentations.
 One session in this course will focus on skills that are essential in an industrial environment.
 PDeng, PhD and Master students will participate in this course.
 Assignments will be tuned to the level of the participants; in other words the assignments of master students will differ from the assignments for PhD and PDeng students.
+This course is only meant for second-year Master students, and PhD students in their first or second year.

 2,5 cp ICMS lectures 1 (8I040) & ICMS lectures 2 (8I050))